IRP Transition Story

-Our Mission is to cultivate the inner lives of students, teachers and schools by integrating social and emotional learning with contemplative practice.
+The mission of The Inner Resilience Program (IRP) is to cultivate the inner lives of students, teachers and schools by integrating Social and Emotional Learning (SEL) with contemplative practice.

 Since the beginning, the implementation of IRP has included weekend residential retreats for school staff, professional development workshops, individual stress reduction sessions and parent workshops at school sites.
-The program also includes opportunities for teachers to nurture their inner lives through weekly yoga classes and monthly sessions in which school staff are introduced to many self-care strategies including a variety of contemplative practices.
+The program also includes opportunities for teachers to nurture their inner lives through monthly sessions in which school staff are introduced to self-care strategies including a variety of contemplative practices.

 Over time, IPR not only contributed to, but was also informed by the burgeoning worldwide interest in SEL and mindfulness within education.
 Though IRP maintained its original focus on promoting the inner resilience of school administrators and staff, Linda Lantieri’s 2008 book, Building Emotional Intelligence: Techniques to Cultivate Inner Strength in Children, and IRP’s K-8 curriculum, Building Resilience from the Inside-Out (2009), offer specific ways for teachers to help children respond to and rebound from any challenges they may face.
 The essential elements of IRP’s work include: the promotion of regular classroom instruction to develop students’ social, emotional and inner life skills; a mindful approach to behavior and classroom management; and a safe, caring and peaceful classroom environment.